Transform Your Vocal Into Something Completely Different

 In the past decade, we have witnessed some groundbreaking innovations in audio mangling and modulation in general.
-What seemed to be impossible at the end of the 20th century, nowadays became a standard in audio production.
-Having in mind, in the next tutorial we have decided to show you a really creative process that can turn your vocal into a bass sound with the help of a few effects.
+Nowadays, what seemed to be impossible at the end of the 20th century became a standard in audio production.
+In the following tutorial, we have decided to show you a creative process that can turn your vocal into a bass sound with the help of a few effects.

 We will start by placing a clean vocal take on a newly created channel within the SoundBridge: DAW.
-Down below you will be able to follow the processing of the vocal, and in the end, we will hear it in context with the other elements in the mix.
+Down below, you will be able to follow the vocal processing, and in the end, we will hear it in context with the other elements in the mix.

 Here is how the vocal sounds unprocessed.